Uskidroy/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that print hello world
+ script that displays a confused smiley "(Ôo)